cadenzaflow/cadenzaflow-docs-static/get-started/content/quick-start/deploy.md

 This means you have successfully started and executed your first simple process.

 {{< note title="Hint" class="info" >}}
-If you are running on Camunda Enterprise Edition, you can also check out your completed process instance in the Camunda Cockpit.
+If you are running on CadenzaFlow Enterprise Edition, you can also check out your completed process instance in the CadenzaFlow Cockpit.
 {{< /note >}}

 {{< note title="Next Step" class="info" >}}